Classic Tuna Salad

 Jump to recipe Save

 Tuna salad can be really delicious when it’s done right.
-My Classic Tuna Salad recipe has all the basics plus a few upgrades like walnuts and a hit of lemon, which makes this recipe a far cry from the gloopy mess I remember from childhood lunches.
-I’ve also included a few tips for making a good tuna salad with plenty of flavor and texture, and a few optional add-ins so you can make it your own.
-Let’s go get it!
+My Classic Tuna Salad recipe has all the basics plus a few upgrades, like walnuts, to add a bit of crunch and a hit of lemon to add freshness, which makes this recipe a far cry from the gloopy, tasteless mess I remember from childhood lunches.
+The result is a creamy tuna salad with the perfect balance of texture, brightness, and savory flavors in every bite.
+I’ll eat this tuna salad with a spoon straight from the bowl, top a green salad with it, stuff it into a pita, roll it into a wrap, or smear it between two slices of bread.

 Overhead view of a bowl of homemade tuna salad surrounded by crudites and crackers.